 For AGG you will need to put just 2 lines right after the UnlockKey function call:

 QPL.SelectRenderer(3); //calling this function with parameter 3 will set the rendering routines to AGG DLL

 After this, you can call the rendering functions and AGG will do the rendering previously done by GDI.

 It is a similar process to initialize PDFium.

 QPL.SelectRenderer(4); //calling this function with parameter 4 will set the rendering routines to PDFium DLL

 Technically, you could initialize all renderers in your code using the code above and then simply use the SelectRender function to switch between the renderers as required.
-For comparison you can take a look on the different rendering outputs of the same page that were rendered using GDI, AGG and PDFium below.
+For comparison, you can take a look at the different rendering outputs of the same page that were rendered using GDI, AGG and PDFium below.